 Q. Are the trains in Italy pet-friendly?

-What other interesting details have you learned on your train trips to Italy?
+What other interesting details have you learned on your Italian train trips?
 Share them with us below!